dscho/pagefind-xkcd-demo/content/comics/2016-7-15-xkcd-phone-4.md

 Onboard cloud

-New BrightGloTM display incorporates genetically spliced jellyfish protein (should have used the glowing genes, not the stinging ones)
+New BrightGlo<sup>TM</sup> display incorporates genetically spliced jellyfish protein (should have used the glowing genes, not the stinging ones)

 ✓ Certified